Jose-Verdu-Diaz/Jose-Verdu-Diaz_blog_source/content/posts/spotify_umap.md

  - HDBSCAN also has multiple parameters to play with.
 I found good results with the ones I've chosen, but I didn't do exhaustive research.
  - Include new features, or exclude existing features, in the analysis.

-See you in the next one!
+See you at the next one!

 [1]: https://developer.spotify.com/documentation/web-api/